mattrondel/C859/README.md

+***

+“If you really want to do something, you'll find a way.
+If you don't, you'll find an excuse.”
+― Jim Rohn

+***

 "Chapter 34 over and over until you get it without help.
 Then do the PA, and if you do well at that you can take the OA and pass"

 https://learn.zybooks.com/zybook/WGUC859v4/chapter/34/section/1